Collecting Antique Chinese Porcelain

 This site provides an introduction to collecting antique Chinese porcelain and ceramics.
 It also contains useful information and tips for collecting Chinese antiques in general.

 Establishing a collection of Chinese porcelain requires not only antiques related knowledge, it makes it also necessary to learn a lot of peripheral things as, for example, the ability to recognize fakes.
-This is especially true with Chinese porcelain.
-This site provides basic information on genuine and fake antiques from China.
-It shall enable the prospective collector to make more informed decisions in view to Chinese antiques.
+This is especially true due to widespread faking of Chinese antiques.
+This site provides basic information on genuine and fake ceramic antiques from China.
+It should enable the prospective collector to make more informed decisions in view to Chinese antiques.

 Budai - the laughing Buddha